DixonVim/OvarianCancer/README.md

      ii). **Distance Variance Based Wavelet Spectra:**  the standard variance wavelet spectra is sensitive to outliers and noise typically present in protein mass spectra.
 The distance variance-based method is proposed to assess self-similarity more precisely.

-3. **Rolling Window-based Approach:** each protein mass spectrum is devided into a set of data widnows of size 1024.
-Wavelet spectrum for each data window is computed to estimate the slope.
-As a result, a collection of slopes is generated, which serve as discriminatory descriptors.
+3. **Rolling Window-based Approach:** Every protein mass spectrum is divided into a set of data windows of size 1024, and the wavelet spectrum for each data window is calculated to determine the slope.
+As a result, a collection of slopes is generated, which are then used as discriminatory descriptors.

-5. Fisher's criterion is used to select the most significant discriminatory descriptors.
+4. Fisher's criterion is used to select the most significant discriminatory descriptors.

 ### Direct (Existing) Method
 The Fisher's criteria is applied on the original protein mass spectra to select features with large differences in mean intensity values  between cases and controls at each mass-to-chage ratio values.